-Explore these intimate, private rooms created for Queen Mary II
+Explore these intimate rooms created for Queen Mary II

 William III and Mary II were crowned as joint monarchs in 1689, after they were invited by Parliament to take the throne in the place of Catholic King James II, Mary’s father.